Just this morning I was reminded of an interesting communiqué I received several years ago.

 I’ve discovered exactly what works, and more importantly what doesn’t work, to attract the best (and highest paying) clients out there.

-And I know without a doubt YOU can do the exact same… probably in only a couple months.
+And I know without a doubt that YOU can do the exact same… and probably even better than I have.